 The Missouri Academy of Family Physicians will be recognized as the leading medical specialty organization for our patients and our members.

-MAFP leaders traveled to Camdenton, MO in the fall, 2018, to attend the Academy’s strategic planning session.
-Greg Meissen, PhD, facilitated the lively discussion among board members, AAFP delegates and alternate delegates, commission chairs and the MAFP staff.
+MAFP leaders traveled to Camdenton, MO in the fall of 2018, to attend the Academy’s strategic planning session.
+Greg Meissen, PhD, facilitated the lively discussion among board members, AAFP delegates and alternate delegates, commission chairs, and the MAFP staff.

 The commitment of these leaders allowed a thorough review of the Academy’s mission and vision statement, assess the performance of the previous strategic plan, and ultimately, look to the future.
 This out-of-the-box thinking and brainstorming helped craft this visionary plan for the MAFP.
 To view the 2021-2022 Strategic Plan, click here.